quinn-dougherty/interpretability-reading-group-summaries/mythos-of-model-interpretability/quinn.md

 ## Quinn's opinion

 - I think trust doesn't belong in the desiderata.
 Trust is property of the social process in which a model is embedded, not a property of the model.
 - it's interesting to claim that transferability (which I think sounds a lot like OODR) is a requisite of interpretability.
 It seems unrelated to me.
-I don't know if goodharting (which presents itself as a special class of adversarial OODR failure) is really so antisynchronized with interpretability.
+I don't know if goodharting (which presents itself as a special class of adversarial OODR failure) is really so antisynchronized with interpretability
 - I missed why exactly NNs have a "clear advantage" in post-hoc explanation.